arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 - A function could be coupled with *the mechanics* of glueing things together, what we called the *effectful logic*.
-  This means that even if it is *functionally isolated*, the code structure still depends on this *glueing mechanism*.
+  This means that even if it is *functionally isolated*, the code is *structurally* influenced by the *glueing mechanism*.
 This must be our case.

-Now, if you are not into functional programming, it is likely that you never heard of the second form of coupling.
+Now, if you more into OOP than into functional programming, it is likely that you never heard of the second form of coupling.
 After all, in OOP "*glueing things together*" is rarely a big deal.
-In OOP there are a few of techniques for gluing things together &mdash; such as sending messages to objects in a sequence, or passing values around or applying values to functions &mdash; and all of them are natively implemented by the programming language.
+In OOP there are a few techniques for gluing things together &mdash; such as sending messages to objects in a sequence, or passing values around or applying values to functions &mdash; and all of them are natively implemented by the programming language.
 And all boil down to the notion of *function application*.

-## Dumb and smart Function Applications
+## Dumb and Smart Function Applications

-The native function application works just fine as long as we operate within the simple case of things with compatible signatures:
+The native function application works just fine as long as it operates within the simple case of things with compatible signatures:

 ```fsharp